RiaRiver/core-js-101/README.md

 However, PRs with the fixes or proposals are welcomed!

 ## Task
 The task is to implement functions on different Core JS topics.
-There are eight modules with different tasks.
+There are four modules with different tasks.
 Each module consists of tasks for specified topic:

 1. Strings
 2. Numbers